flitbit/json-ptr/README.md

 _arguments:_

-* `target` : _JsonPointer, array or string, required_ &ndash; the path to be appended to the current path
+-   `target` : _JsonPointer, array or string, required_ – the path to be appended to the current path

 ## Performance